symmetriccurve/Interview-questions/Reactjs Question.md

 ---

-### Can you explain Redux on a Higher Level ?
+### Can you explain Redux on a high level ? or Can you explain redux flow ?

-When an Action is trigger by user interaction of network call or if by business logic, the Action carries optional payload and a action type which intern listened by all the reducers and a reducer having a corresponding action type creates a new state and returns.

-This updates the store with new state, and within the component.
-Redux is connected to Redux using Connect method from React-redux.
-There are two method associated or that are triggered when a store change happen.
-MapDispatchToProps and MapPropsToStates .MapPropsToStates pushes the new props and vire is updated accordingly.
+When an Action is dispatched by may be a user action like a click on a button or typing on an input field or may be network call action or it may be by business logic.

+The Action dispatched has two parts in it, one is mandatory TYPE and another is optional PAYLOAD.

+When store listens to this ACTION, it will pass down the ACTION to the all the reducers, each reducer will take this ACTION and look for TYPE and then re-create a NEW STATE based on previous STATE and return this NEW STATE.

+STORE is updated with NEW STATE received, and with in the component REDUX is connected to react components using CONNECT method from `react-redux` package.

+The CONNECT Method is a curry function which will take two arguments, of which second is optional.
+First is MAP-STATE-TO-PROPS function which will take the REDUX STORE and pass it to the components as PROPS, and the second argument is MAP-DISPATCH-TO-PROPS which will pass the ACTIONS so that the components can trigger the ACTION which continues the cycle.

+In a nut Shell, the flow is VIEW to ACTION, ACTION to STORE, STORE to VIEW.

 ##### ReactJs,Frequently Asked